Biden administration to move Friday to rescind Medicaid work requirements

 Medicaid, a collaboration between the federal government and states, was a pillar of the War on Poverty of the mid-1960s and is the nation’s largest source of public health insurance.
 For years, conservative state leaders had sporadically asked federal officials to allow them to compel some people on Medicaid to work for their benefits, but such requests always had been rebuffed.

 However, in early 2018, Seema Verma, then-administrator of the Centers for Medicare and Medicaid Services, issued a letter to state Medicaid directors inviting them to apply for permission to create what she called “community engagement requirements,” in which certain people on Medicaid would need to work or participate in activities to prepare for employment.
-That letter is expected to be withdrawn Friday, according to the draft and the individuals who spoke on the condition of anonymity before the actions are made public.
+That letter is expected to be withdrawn Friday, according to the draft and the individuals.

 Verma and other proponents have contended that such requirements promote economic self-reliance, eventually weaning poor people off government assistance.
-Undeterred by court rulings against the requirements, she advocated for them until the Trump administration ended last month.
+Undeterred by court rulings against the requirements, she advocated them until the Trump administration ended last month.
 “I support innovative efforts by governors that are trying to help people, trying to lift them out of poverty and find a path forward” she told the Aspen Institute in October.

 Opponents of the policy, including most Democrats, counter that insurance that helps poor people to be healthy is a prerequisite to being able to work.
 Unlike the federal welfare system, which has required work since the mid-1990s, they argue, health coverage should be considered a right, not a privilege that is contingent on following other rules.